Tip of the Week #173: Wrapping Arguments in Option Structs

 PrintDouble(5.0, options);

 There are some issues with this solution, though.
-First is that we now have some extra boilerplate in passing options.
-The second is that this style is more at risk for temporary lifetime issues.
+First is that we now have some extra boilerplate in passing options, though that’s often a minor cost compared to the benefits.
+But there are a few more things to consider.

 For example, when we took all the options as parameters the following code was safe: